Pandharpur

-Pandharpur (Pronunciation: [pəɳɖʱəɾpuːɾ]) is a well known pilgrimage town, on the banks of Candrabhagā River, near Solapur city in Solapur District, Maharashtra, India.
+Pandharpur City (Pronunciation: [pəɳɖʱəɾpuːɾ]) is a popular pilgrimage town, on the banks of Chandrabhagā River, near Solapur city in Solapur District, Maharashtra, India.
 Its administrative area is one of eleven tehsils in the District, and it is an electoral constituency of the state legislative assembly (vidhan sabha).
-The Vithoba temple attracts about a million Hindu pilgrims during the major yātrā (pilgrimage) in Ashadh (June–July).
+The Vithoba temple attracts about a million Hindu pilgrims during the major yātrā (pilgrimage) in Ashadha (June–July).

-A small temple of Śri Vitthal-Rukmini is also located, which is as old as the main Vitthal-Rukmini Mandir, in Isbavi area of Pandharpur known as Wakhari Va Korti Devalayas and also known as Visava Mandir.
-The Bhakti Saint, Chaitanya Mahaprabhu, is said to have spent a period of 7 days in city at the Vithobha Temple.
+Kasegaon is the largest village in pandharpur talukas.A small temple of Śri Vitthala-Rukmini is also located, which is as old as the main Vitthala-Rukmini Mandir, in Isbavi area of Pandharpur known as Wakhari Va Korti Devalayas and also known as Visava Mandir.
+The Bhakti Saint, Chaitanya Mahaprabhu, is said to have spent 7 days in the city at the Vithobha Temple.
 It is said that the deity Vithoba has been worshipped by many saints of Maharashtra.
 Sant Dnyaneshwar, Sant Tukārām, Sant Nāmdev, Sant Eknāth, Sant Nivruttināth, Sant Muktābai, Sant Chokhāmel̥ā, Sant Savatā Māli, Sant Narhari Sonār, Sant Gorā Kumbhār, Sant Meerā Bai and Sant Gajānan Mahāraj are a few of those prominent saints.

 History

-The oldest mention of Pandharpur is from 516 CE from Rashtrakuta era copper plate inscription.
-Yadava Kings in 11th and 12 the century gave numerous donations to the temple as evident from the inscriptions.
+The oldest mention of Pandharpur is from 516 CE from the Rashtrakuta era copper plate inscription.
+Yadava Kings in the 11th and 12th centuries gave numerous donations to the temple as evident from the inscriptions.

-In the era of Adilshahi, most of the town was destroyed by Afzal Khan to hurt the religious sentiment of Shivaji Maharaja.
+In the era of Adilshahi, most of the town was destroyed by Afzal Khan.
 Saints from all across Maharashtra still gathered here for annual pilgrimage and thus Pandharpur became the heart of the devotional movement which laid to the social-religious reform.
 This resulted in new social synthesis which later paved the foundation of Maratha Empire.

 In the second half of the 18th century under the Marathas the temple and town was rebuilt under the Peshwas of Pune, Scindia of Gwailor and Holkar of Indore.

 Mahadwar

 Mahadwar is main locality in the city and a market place.
-Mahadwar leads to main ghāt of Pandharpur that is "Mahadwar ghat".There is temple of Bhakta Pundalika on the ghāt.
+Mahadwar leads to main ghāt of Pandharpur that is "Mahadwar ghat".
+There is temple of Bhakta Pundalik on the ghāt.

-It is said that Shri Krishna came to Pandharpur to meet his disciple Bhakta Pundalīka who was busy serving his parents that time .He offered brick called viṭ in maraṭhi to Sri Krishna and requested him to wait standing on the brick for sometime till he attends his parents.
-The same Sri Krishna is standing on the brick for last 28 yuga and thus is also knows as Vitthala.
+It is said that Krishna came to Pandharpur to meet his disciple Bhakta Pundalīka who was busy serving his parents at that time he offered brick called viṭ in maraṭhi to Krishna and requested him to wait standing on the brick for some time till he attended to his parents.
+The same Krishna is standing on the brick for the last 28 yuga and thus is also knows as Vitthala.
 So in ārati of vitthal it is mentioned "yuge atṭhāvis (28), viṭhevari ubhā".